rebotnix/rbload/README.md

    - The source code must be compiled with a modern C++ compiler that supports C++17.
 3. **Install tegrastats**
    - This tool should be installed on your system as it is used for monitoring temperature data.
+   - make  (To compile the binary, make sure that you set the right architecture of the Jetson in the Makefile)
+   - make clean If you want to clean and rebuild with make again

 ## Usage
 To start the program, execute it with optional command line arguments to specify the mode and duration of the test.